Home | Money | Energy | Food & Drink | House & Garden | Grow Your Own | Backyard Hens | Transport | Links | Books | Green Gear

 Solid Fuel & Woodburning Stoves

 In effect you have a combined heater and cooker.
-That's a benefit and a drawback.
-In the winter the kitchen is lovely and wam but in the summer, your hot meal means the whole kitchen is sweltering.
+That’s a benefit and a drawback.
+In the winter the kitchen is lovely and warm but in the summer, your hot meal means the whole kitchen is sweltering.

 Our country living friends tend to have both a woodburner and an LPG gas stove for the summer.
 With solid fuel heating you can hold stock, ensuring that your home will be warm even in the most adverse weather conditions.
-Whatever the weather, you don't need to worry about supply failures or power cuts.
-You can even boil a kettle on a flat-top stove
+Whatever the weather, you don’t need to worry about supply failures or power cuts.
+Unless your woodpile is under 3 feet of snow!